We sat down with Harry to discuss his career, wellbeing and why Birmingham is so special to him…

 What was the application process like for you?

-I found that the online simulations can be tough.
+I found that the online simulations can be challenging.
 I’d recommend leaving enough time to complete them, especially in an environment that you can concentrate in – don’t forget to take notes and think practically too.
 I found that the interview was more personality orientated, they want to see that you’re friendly, hard working and have a genuine interest in what you do.
 You shouldn’t worry about saying something wrong, just voice your opinion and show your best qualities and skills.

 When you talk about work with your friends and family, how do you explain it?